jame25/foo_artwork/README.md

 5. **MusicBrainz API**: Searches MusicBrainz/Cover Art Archive (if enabled)
 6. **Discogs API**: Searches Discogs database (if enabled and API key provided)

-**Note**: Only Deezer is enabled by default.
-Other services can be enabled through the preferences panel.

 ## Building from Source

 ### Prerequisites